 From a work perspective, and as a growth marketer I like putting apps and solutions through use cases.
 Context is the best way to learn how to use any application or solution and niche features which are abundant in any application (think Salesforce), help you understand the added value of what you’re using and why they induce retentive use.

 Ultimately, my use case was to ensure that my time was tracked and that all the other good work data metrics in Hubstaff (ie. activity and project tracking) would be logged as well.
-This would be one of my first forays into time tracking on a mobile device, albeit I have to admit, that I’ve had Toggl on my iPhone 6s but never once used it for tracking work outside of the desktop version.
+This would be one of my first forays into mobile time tracking, albeit I have to admit, that I’ve had Toggl on my iPhone 6s but never once used it for tracking work outside of the desktop version.

 Parallel to my own personal motivations to track time, my partners would be on “work-cations,” (or how we refer to our vacations since as a growing startup we’re always working in some form or another) as well.
 We wanted to see how the iOS and Android versions of Hubstaff helped up whilst we were dispersed across the world.